diegodhdev/appsumer-test/README.md

 - Weatherbit
 - OpenWeahter

-### Code for Weather exercise in app/src/Logger and tests/src/Logger
+### Code for Logger exercise in app/src/Logger and tests/src/Logger

 This code for is just for demo purpose.
 Test cases have been implemented using fake implementations of Loggers which save data in filesystem to avoid delays in externals requests